inspiraton

 CHALLENGES

 Traditional PC cases are stubborn and far from efficient.
 The answer to airflow deadzones resides in the L-shape; translating that into a functional, aesthetically pleasing, and structurally sound enclosure was a monumental task.
-Every curve, every angle, had to be meticulously planned to ensure a seemless fit above the corner of your monitor.

-Then there was the challenge of materials and manufacturing.
-Traditional injection molding, while great for mass production, simply didn't offer the flexibility we needed for such an innovative design, nor the cost-effectiveness for a new venture.
 That's why we turned to 3D printing.
 It offered the freedom to iterate quickly and create complex internal geometries.
 However, selecting the right composite material – one that's lightweight, incredibly strong, and thermally resistant enough for demanding PC components – required extensive research and testing.
 We pushed the boundaries of what was possible with a carbon fiber composite, ensuring it could withstand heat while remaining durable for years to come.

 After countless trials and errors, a new system, that not only contains hardware but is intuitive enough for the everyday user, is born.